 What Is The Exit Pupil In An Optical Instrument?

-The larger the exit pupil in binoculars, the brighter the displayed image appears and the better the binoculars perform when used low light conditions.
+The exit pupil of binoculars or telescopes is the diameter of the image that is projected in front of the eyepiece.
+The larger the exit pupil in binoculars, the brighter the displayed image appears and the better the binoculars are in low light .

 The distance where the exit pupil appears is called eye relief.
 If the exit pupil lies exactly on the pupil of the observer’s eye, then the projected image can be perceived in its entirety.